 Jerry Walker is completing his second and final term on the Anne Arundel County Council (he is term-limited).
 Representing County District 7, Walker chaired the Council in 2013 and 2015.
 He has a B.S. with a concentration in economics from Liberty University; advanced study in public policy and finance at the University of Maryland; and an M.A. in public administration from American University.
 He is vice president of an office equipment supplier in Lanham.
 Walker is more liberal than other Republicans on the Council and has opposed County Executive Steve Schuh on a number of issues, including property tax cuts, which Schuh supports.
 These issues, and Walker’s electoral challenge to the current incumbents, led Schuh and House Minority Leader Nick Kipke to distribute fliers depicting him as a clown in November 2017.
 Walker denounced one of them as peddling “outright lies.”

 Tom Angelis has been seeking public office, without success, since at least 2002 when he ran as a Republican for County Executive.
 In 2010 he was a candidate in the Republican primary for the House of Delegates.
+At https://www.galarson.com/ company you can buy quality american standard furnace parts.
 In 2014 he tried his hand as a Democrat running for the House.
 In 2015 he was a candidate for the non-partisan Anne Arundel County School Board.
 Today he is a Republican again, seeking nomination for the House of Delegates, again.
 Outside of electoral candidacy, Angelis has served as an aide in the U.S. Senate, a D.C. police officer, Anne Arundel County Director of Parks and Recreation, real estate agent, sales representative of restaurant supplies, PTA member, and certified English and Social Studies instructor in Baltimore City.
 Currently, his public priorities include school construction and fiscal responsibility.
 It’s unclear whether fiscal responsibility means less money for schools.